Parliamentary immunity: Brazil

-The 1988 Brazilian constitution grants parliamentary immunity to members of both the Chamber of Deputies and the Senate.
+The Constitution of Brazil (1988) grants parliamentary immunity to members of both the Chamber of Deputies and the Senate.
 Unlike other countries, Brazilian parliamentary immunity is also extended to crimes committed outside a parliamentarian's official duties (murder, theft, etc.).
 This does not apply for crimes committed before the member of parliament takes office.
 Members of parliament can be arrested only for crimes if caught at the time of the criminal act in flagrante for a crime with no possibility of bail.
 These arrests can be overruled by a floor vote of the particular parliament chamber that parliamentarian belongs to.

 Criminal proceedings may be suspended for crimes committed only after a parliamentarian begins his term of office, and requests for suspensions need to be approved by majority of members of Parliament.
 Members of the National Congress as well as other high level politicians are prosecuted and judged exclusively by the Supreme Court, as opposed to the lower courts.
 As of 2007, no Brazilian politician has ever been convicted by the Supreme Federal Tribunal of any crime since parliamentary immunity was instituted in 1988.
 After the Mensalão scandal in 2005, the Supreme Federal Tribunal surprised many when, on August 24, 2007, it accepted the indictments of 40 individuals, most of which are former or current federal deputies, all of which were allies of Brazilian president Luiz Inácio Lula da Silva.

 France

 Members of the Parliament of France enjoy irresponsibility for what they did as parliamentarians, and partial inviolability - that is, severe restrictions for the police or justice to arrest or detain them.
 Both irresponsibility and inviolability are mandated by article 26 of the Constitution of France.
 These dispositions are somewhat controversial, following abuse of such privileges.

+Georgia

+The Constitution of Georgia states: "The arrest or detention of a Member of Parliament, or searches of his/her place of residence, place of work, vehicle or person, shall be permitted only with the prior consent of Parliament, except when a Member of Parliament is caught at the crime scene, in which case Parliament shall be notified immediately.
+Unless Parliament consents to the detention within 48 hours, the arrested or detained Member of Parliament shall be released immediately."

 Germany

 Article 46 of Germany's Constitution states: "At no time may a Member be subjected to court proceedings or disciplinary action or otherwise called to account outside the Bundestag for a vote cast or for any speech or debate in the Bundestag or in any of its committees," with exceptions made for "defamatory insults."

 It also states that "a Member may not be called to account or arrested for a punishable offence without permission of the Bundestag unless he is apprehended while committing the offence or in the course of the following day."

 Furthermore, the Bundestag may also order that a detainment or prosecution of a member be suspended.
 The states of Germany also have similar procedures for their legislative bodies.